On this page you’ll find our A-Z of Practicalities for RubyConf TH 2023.

 For taxis, the meter price for a trip to the conference venue area will cost 250-400 baht.
 In addition, there is a 50 baht airport surcharge and highway tolls of about 75 baht.

 The driver may ask you, possibly with difficulty in English, whether or not you want to take the toll highway.
 We recommend doing so.
 The driver may ask you for cash for the tolls during your trip.
-There are two tolls so he may not return the change until after the second one.
+There are two tolls so they may not return the change until after the second one.
 If you don’t have any bills smaller than 1000’s, this may be a good opportunity to break one into smaller bills.

 Ignore any touts who offer you a taxi; they may pretend to be public meter taxis, but are not.